Perez v. Horizon Therapeutics USA, Inc. | Law.com Radar

-Horizon Therapeutics, a biotech company focused on rare, autoimmune and severe inflammatory diseases, was hit with a product liability lawsuit on Wednesday in Illinois Northern District Court.
+Horizon Therapeutics, a biotech company focused on rare, autoimmune and severe inflammatory diseases, was slapped with a product liability lawsuit Thursday in California Northern District Court.
 The suit was brought by Simmons Hanly Conroy on behalf of Kimberly Perez, who allegedly suffered permanent hearing loss from the defendant's drug Tepezza.
 Counsel have not yet appeared for the defendant.
-The case is 1:22-cv-06718, Perez v.
-Horizon Therapeutics USA Inc.
+The case is 5:22-cv-07030, Perez v.
+Horizon Therapeutics USA, Inc.

 Biotech & Pharmaceuticals